On embedding of partially ordered sets in $(\beta\omega,\le_{RK})$: Introduction

 \section{Introduction}

 The question of the structure of the Rudin--Keisler preorder~$\le_{\RK}$ on $\scc\omega$, the set of ultrafilters over~$\omega$, and, in particular, of what orders can be isomorphically embedded in it, is nearly as old as its definition itself.
 Let us recall, without claiming to be exhaustive, several relevant facts.
-Many of them remain true, sometimes with minor modifications, for ultrafilters over other cardinals; for simplicity, however, we state them here only in the case of~$\omega$.
+Many of them remain true, sometimes with minor modifications, in the case of ultrafilters over other cardinals; for simplicity, however, we state them here only in the case of~$\omega$.